MrR0807/Notes/RabbitMQ_In_Depth/RabbitMQ_In_Depth.md

 ![Consuming_Messages](Consuming_Messages.png)

-If a consumer wants to stop receiving messages, it can issue a **Basic.Cancel**
+If a consumer wants to stop receiving messages, it can issue a **Basic.Cancel** command.
+It’s worth noting that this command is issued asynchronously while RabbitMQ may still be sending messages, so a consumer can still receive any number of messages RabbitMQ has preallocated for it prior to receiving a Basic.CancelOk response frame.

+### Writing a message publisher in Java